Twisted homological stability for configuration spaces: Introduction

 \paragraph*{A note on terminology.} To keep our terminology from becoming ambiguous, we will always use the terms ``local coefficient system'' and ``twisted coefficient system'' as follows.
 For a space $Y$, a \emph{local coefficient system} for $Y$ will have its usual meaning as a bundle of abelian groups over $Y$, or a functor from the fundamental groupoid of $Y$ to $\ab$, or (when $Y$ is based and path-connected) a $\pi_1(Y)$-module.
 The phrase \emph{twisted coefficient system} will always be used in the sense of Definition \ref{dTCS} below; in particular it applies to a \emph{sequence} of spaces.

-\paragraph*{Acknowledgements.} The content of this note appeared, in a slightly different form, as part of the author's PhD thesis in 2012, and he would like to thank his supervisor, Ulrike Tillmann, for her invaluable advice and guidance throughout his PhD.
-He would also like to thank S{\o}ren Galatius for sharing his proof of representation stability for ordered configuration spaces, cf.\ Remark \ref{rRepresentationStability}, and Aur{\'e}lien Djament for a discussion of cross-effect decompositions, cf.\ Remark \ref{rCorrection}.
+\paragraph*{Acknowledgements.} The content of this paper appeared, in a slightly different form, as part of the author's PhD thesis in 2013, and he would like to thank his supervisor, Ulrike Tillmann, for her invaluable advice and guidance throughout his PhD.
+He would also like to thank many other people for enlightening discussions: Cristina Anghel and Christian Blanchet (for discussions about the Lawrence representations of the braid groups), Aur{\'e}lien Djament, S{\o}ren Galatius (for sharing his proof of representation stability for ordered configuration spaces, \cf Remark \ref{rRepresentationStability}), Manuel Krannich, Oscar Randal-Williams and Arthur Souli{\'e}.
+Additionally, he would like to thank the anonymous referee, as well as Nathalie Wahl, for very helpful remarks on and corrections to the earlier drafts of this paper.